ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 the option to "install command symlinks", make sure you choose to do this (which will give us an ``appcfg.py`` executable in our path for use later).

-Once you are all set up on App Engine, we can create the actual application.
+Once App Engine is setup and installed, we can create the actual application.
 The important thing to point out here is that you must select the authentication method you want for your web site **at** creation time, as it cannot be changed later.
 (Although, you can create a *new* application with